World Dairy Expo FAQs

 I'm bringing in cattle from Michigan's MA zone, so I need an import permit.
 How do I get one?

 This is usually done by the veterinarian for the exhibitor.
-Print the import permit application form and follow the directions provided.
-Fill it out completely - all boxes with an asterisk are required.
+Access the online import permit application form and follow the instructions.
+Alternatively, you can print the import permit application form and follow the directions provided.
+Fill it out completely; all boxes with an asterisk are required.
 You need to include the livestock premises code for the Alliant Energy Center, which is 004A6S7.
 (Thanks again to the Alliant Energy Center staff for letting us post the number here.)
 Import permits without the livestock premises code will not be processed.
 Note: the "applicant" who signs the form can be the owner, or it can be the veterinarian or someone from the veterinary clinic staff - it doesn't have to be the owner of the animal(s).
-When the form is completed, fax or email it along with the signed and dated Certificate of Veterinary Inspection (CVI or health certificate) to (608) 224-4871 or DATCPanimalimports@wisconsin.gov.
-When everything is in order, a Wisconsin state veterinarian will issue a permit number, and the permit number will be faxed or emailed back (or phoned, if requested).
+When the form is completed, email or fax it along with the signed and dated Certificate of Veterinary Inspection (CVI or health certificate) to DATCPanimalimports@wisconsin.gov or (608) 224-4871.
+When everything is in order, a Wisconsin state veterinarian will issue a permit number, and the permit number will be emailed or faxed back (or phoned, if requested).
 The permit number must be written on the CVI.

 If you have trouble with the process, call the Wisconsin Division of Animal Health import coordinator at (608) 224-4874 Monday through Friday from 7:45 a.m. to 4:30 p.m.
 Import permits are processed Monday through Friday from 8 a.m. to 4 p.m.